 Simply put, Continuous Integration is build automation.
 Though, more than just the compiled source code can go into a build.
 The end product for Continuous Integration is a release candidate.
 A release candidate is the final form of an artifact to be deployed.
 There could be quality steps taken to produce the artifact, such as finding bugs, and identifying their fix.
 Packaging, distribution, and configuration all go into a release candidate.

 For example, a JAVA application has a JAR, which is then packaged into a Docker Image, and has available all of the environmental configurations the image needs to run.
 Engineers use tools to create their CI pipelines, such as Jenkins, CircleCI, Travis CI, Bamboo, Gitlab CI, and Harness - to name a few.
 You can find a comprehensive list of tools on our DevOps Tools comparison pages.
-Simply filter by CI tools on the left.

 The act of deploying software is the distribution and installation of the build/release candidate.
 In modern distributed applications, you never only have one destination or instance of an application node.
 Services would typically be installed in a cluster - or to multiple destinations - for performance or availability reasons.
 Continuous Deployment is to take the path of least resistance and, as quickly as possible, deploy your changes to make them available.
 This is great especially for lower environments before a lot of rigor is applied.